lsandini/cgmsim-www/docs/admin/login/local.md

 Should you prefer not to use Fitbit or Google sign-in credentials, you can create a new account by clicking the "Sign up using Email" link on the top right of the page.

 Once your account is created, just sign-in using your email address and password.
+Be sure to use a real email address, as it can be used to retrieve forgotten passords.

-The options concerning physical activities are not available for users signed in using a local password.
+The options concerning physical activities are not available for users signed in using a local account.

 ## 1. Sign-up using Email
 <img src="/img/sign_in_local.jpg" alt="Sign-in Link" width="400"/>